The United States Diplomatic Mission to South Africa

-U.S. foreign direct investment (FDI) in South Africa (stock) was $7.3 billion in 2017, a 10.1% increase from 2016.
-U.S. direct investment in South Africa is led by manufacturing, professional, scientific, and technical services, and wholesale trade.
+U.S. foreign direct investment (FDI) in South Africa (stock) was $7.8 billion in 2019, a 6.8% increase from 2018.
+U.S. direct investment in South Africa is led by manufacturing, finance and insurance, and wholesale trade.

 The U.S. Mission provides services:

 - We represent the people of the United States, and the U.S. Government and its policies.

 - We protect and promote U.S. interests, such as the safety and welfare of U.S. citizens in South Africa.

 - We encourage and facilitate trade between the U.S. and South Africa.

 - We sponsor educational exchanges, and counsel students seeking to enroll at U.S. universities.